 Q: Does my project have to take place in Brooklyn?

 Yes.
-The funds we allocate are public, from the city and state, and very specifically intended to benefit the Brooklyn public.
+The funds we allocate are public, from the city (Department of Cultural Affairs) and state (New York State Council on the Arts), and very specifically intended to benefit the Brooklyn public.

 Q: What if my project takes place across boroughs?